dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 differs a lot, then in a shared environment it's very hard to maintain the difference between your services that are running your projects.

-For example your project might need a Redis support from PHP, if you are sharing a PHP container with all your projects, then all your projects will also have a support for Redis, but what if another project needs an older version of Redis or whatever other service or tool in order to work.
+For example, your project might need a Redis support from PHP, if you are sharing a PHP container with all your projects, then all your projects will also have a support for that version of Redis, but what if another project needs an older version of Redis or whatever other service or tool in order to work.

 So managing a shared system where in practice you absolutely need to have a system in place to use project specific containers, becomes extremely hard.